Mustafamutar/WLSP/README.md

 # WLSP

+this code will let you save those wallpaper that apper in the windows lock screen

-I really don't know what I am doing, but i hope you can help me on my first project with python
+I really don't know what I am doing, but i hope you can help with my first python project

-with these project i hope that someday will be a one exe program
+with these project i hope that someday it will be a one exe program

-the code have a lot of error i hope that all of you will help me with
+the code have a lots of errors i hope that all of you help me solving them

 and i used pil library to help me with the images